 Over the years the Association has helped finance horticultural machinery for use on site from profits from the trading hut.
 A rotovator and cultivator are available for hire.
 Small petrol mowers are available for cutting grass paths between plots.
 Strimmers and a ride on mower are used by suitably trained volunteers to maintain the tractor paths and grassed areas.

-Current (2019) plot rental is £26 for a full 10 rod plot.
-If a plot holder attends a “work-in” a £6 rebate is given.
+Current (2022) plot rental is £30 for a full 10 rod plot and £18.50 for a half plot.
+If a plot holder attends a “work-in” a £7 rebate is given.
 Work-ins are held twice a year, Spring and Autumn when volunteer plot holders carry out site maintenance jobs under the guidance of the Site Manager.

 In 2009 the Association commenced the development of a nature area.
 This has now developed into a delightful area with a pond and many shrubs, plants and bulbs.
 Information boards around the site give information on pond life, insects and butterflies etc. Many local organisations have visited the wildlife area including many youngsters as well as art groups.